pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 You can get the sample PDF document [here](https://github.com/eh3rrera/nda-chat/blob/master/nda.pdf).

-Go to your [HelloSign dashboard](https://www.hellosign.com/home/index) and choose the *Templates* option of the menu on the left.
+Go to your [HelloSign dashboard](https://www.hellosign.com/home/index) and choose the *Templates* option in the menu on the left.
 The following screen will be shown:

 ![Templates screen](https://raw.githubusercontent.com/pluralsight/guides/master/images/4d659e6d-9fbb-4a1d-a15c-0571c8d77d1f.png)